 Dental Hours of Operations Modified

 Due to the coronavirus (COVID-19) pandemic, and based on the recommendations of the Centers for Disease Control, the American Dental Association, and the Illinois State Dental Society, Aunt Martha’s dental services have been temporarily modified.

-Limited, emergency dental services will be available by appointment only at our Carpentersville and Chicago Heights locations during this time.
+Limited emergency and routine dental services are available by appointment only at our Carpentersville, Chicago Heights and East Joliet locations during this time.
 To schedule an appointment, please call 877-692-8686.
-We apologize for the inconvenience.

 Aunt Martha’s Coronavirus (COVID-19) Plans